Timeline of the name Palestine

 In the early 2nd century CE, the Roman province called Judaea was renamed Syria Palaestina following the suppression of the Bar Kokhba revolt (132–136 CE), the last of the major Jewish–Roman wars.
-According to the prevailing scholarly view, the name change was a punitive measure aimed at severing the symbolic and historical connection between the Jewish people and the land.
-Unlike other Roman provincial renamings, this was a unique instance directly triggered by rebellion.
-Other interpretations have also been proposed.
+A commonly held yet contested historical interpretation sees the name change as a punitive measure aimed at severing the symbolic and historical connection between the Jewish people and the land.
+Other Roman provincial renamings had never followed a rebellion, making this instance unique.
 Around the year 390, during the Byzantine period, the imperial province of Syria Palaestina was reorganized into Palaestina Prima, Palaestina Secunda and Palaestina Salutaris.
-Following the Muslim conquest, place names that were in use by the Byzantine administration generally continued to be used in Arabic, and the Jund Filastin became one of the military districts within the Umayyad and Abbasid province of Bilad al-Sham.
+Following the Muslim conquest, place names that were in use by the Byzantine administration generally continued to be used in Arabic, and Jund Filastin became one of the military districts within the Umayyad and Abbasid province of Bilad al-Sham.

 The use of the name "Palestine" became common in Early Modern English, and was used in English and Arabic during the Mutasarrifate of Jerusalem.
 The term is recorded widely in print as a self-identification by Palestinians from the start of the 20th century onwards, coinciding with the period when the printing press first came into use by Palestinians.
 In the 20th century the name was used by the British to refer to "Mandatory Palestine," a territory from the former Ottoman Empire which had been divided in the Sykes–Picot Agreement and secured by Britain via the Mandate for Palestine obtained from the League of Nations.
 Starting from 2013, the term was officially used in the eponymous "State of Palestine."
-Both incorporated geographic regions from the land commonly known as Palestine, into a new state whose territory was named Palestine.
+Both incorporated geographic regions from the land commonly known as Palestine, into states whose territory was named Palestine.